 These providers offer some of the lowest interest rates available compared to other similar types of financing.

-Yes, it’s possible to get a business loan with bad credit, but you typically won’t get a competitive interest rate.
-To get a lower rate, consider putting up collateral, like real estate or equipment, to secure your loan and offset the risk for the lender.
+While it is possible to get a business loan if you have bad credit, you typically won’t qualify for a competitive interest rate.
+To get a lower rate, consider putting up collateral, like real estate or equipment, to secure your loan and offset the lender’s risk.

 Top 10 best business guides